A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

 \subsubsection{Parameters of base $\Lambda$CDM}

-On top of the five free parameters introduced above, a sixth one needs to be taken into account: the optical depth to reionization, $\tau$.
-In principle, this is not a fundamental quantity and it should be derivable from first principles.
+On top of the five free parameters introduced above, a sixth one needs to be taken into account: the optical depth to reionization, $\tau$, which should be derivable from first principles.
 In practice, however, such a calculation would prove to be extremely complicated, due to the highly non-linear nature of the problem.
 In any case this simple parametrization is sufficient, since current CMB data are not very sensitive to the exact details of the reionization process.

 This completes the parameter space of the base $\Lambda$CDM model:

 Note that this is only one possible parametrization; there exist equivalent ones that are related by parameter transformations.
 Also, when inferring the values of these parameters from data, one may in addition have to vary extra ``nuisance'' parameters, depending on the data sets being considered.